How to Make a Login Password Guesser in Python

 In this tutorial, we’re going to be doing something quite scary (as you already thought from the title).
 However, it is very pertinent to note that this is purely for educational purposes and that there should be no attempt to carry out these attacks on systems you do not own.
 I will not be responsible for any damage you cause with this program (directly or indirectly).

-So to get on with it, we need a lab to hack as we cannot just try this on any website.
-For this demonstration, I will be making use of DVWA.
+So, to get on with it, we need a lab to hack, as we cannot just try this on any website.
+For this demonstration, I will be using DVWA.
 DVWA is one of the intentionally vulnerable web applications on Metasploitable.
 Metasploitable is a deliberately insecure virtual machine for cybersecurity training and testing.

 Related: Build 39 Ethical Hacking Scripts & Tools with Python EBook.